-At Gettysburg College, we harness the power of creativity through our student-faculty research.
-With our small, close-knit class sizes, students have the opportunity to conduct meaningful research alongside faculty members who engage students in experiential education inside and outside the classroom.
-With our campus located only 80 miles away from our nation’s capital, we are at the epicenter of groundbreaking student research.
+At Gettysburg College, we harness the power of inspiration through innovative student-faculty research and creative projects.
+With average class sizes of 18, students have the opportunity to engage with and conduct meaningful, hands-on research alongside faculty inside and outside the classroom.
+Located only 80 miles from our nation’s capital, Gettysburg College is at the epicenter of groundbreaking student-faculty research that promotes a breadth and depth of knowledge and set of enduring skills to prepare students for a lifetime of personal learning.

 Why engage in student-faculty research at Gettysburg College?

-With more than 65 academic programs to explore, ranging from business and psychology to music, students can curate a dynamic degree experience around their research interests.
-Our professors, who are experts in their field and know you by name, support this vibrant, connected community of scholars.
+With more than 65 academic programs to explore, including business, organizations, and management, English, psychology, and music, students can curate a dynamic degree experience around their research interests.
+Our professors, who are experts in their field and know you by name, support this vibrant, connected community of student-scholars.
 With Gettysburg College’s experiential approach to learning, student-faculty research enhances the lasting impact of a Gettysburg College education.

 - 10-1 student-faculty ratio